Part ofClaude AI Features: Everything It Can Do (2026)

 Claude web search availability across plans

 Web search is one of the few agentic-adjacent features Anthropic ships to everyone.
 It rolled out to all Claude users worldwide, Free tier included — but usage isn't unlimited, because each search and each fetch consumes part of your daily message allowance.
+The same capability is exposed to developers as a server tool in the Claude web search API docs.

 | Plan | Web search | Practical note |